Dowon7/Work-Scheduler/README.md

 * Text that is stored locally and able to be procured at any time
 * Color-coded sections that reflect the current time of day relative to the allocated time slots
-* An interactable save button, that works only when the button is pressed
+* An interactable save button, that saves the current input only when the button is pressed

 ![Demo Gif](assets/Schedule-Demo.gif)